 - B. Reasonable Accommodation Policy.
 To assure compliance with the Fair Housing Act, Section 504 of the Rehabilitation Act ("Section 504") and the applicable provisions of the Americans with Disabilities Act (the "ADA"), Management maintains a Reasonable Accommodation Policy, attached to this Policy as Exhibit C. The Reasonable Accommodation Policy provides for reasonable modifications to rules, policies, practices and services or make structural alterations when necessary to afford a qualified individual applicant or resident with disabilities an equal opportunity to use and enjoy a dwelling and participate in the housing, programs and services available at the Development.
 An accommodation will not be considered reasonable if it constitutes a fundamental alteration of the provider's program, or creates an undue financial or administrative burden.
 The Reasonable Accommodation Policy includes the following elements: - 1.
 Reasonable accommodations will be made at the request of applicants and residents with disabilities to ensure the opportunity for equal access to housing, benefits and services. - 2.
-At the time of initial application and at any recertification, a notice will be provided to each applicant or resident that describes Section 504 requirements, including the right to request a reasonable accommodation.

-- 3. Intake, screening, recertification and other meetings will be conducted at accessible locations. - 4.
+At the time of initial application and at any recertification, a notice will be provided to each applicant or resident that describes Section 504 requirements, including the right to request a reasonable accommodation. - 3.
+Intake, screening, recertification and other meetings will be conducted at accessible locations. - 4.
 Forms and other documents to be completed by applicants will be available in accessible formats.
-Sign language interpreters and other auxiliary aides will be provided if requested by the individual with disabilities. - 5.
-Any applicant or resident, whether or not a person with disabilities, may be assisted by a family member, friend or advocate in interviews and meetings with Management, and in the completion of written forms.
+Sign language interpreters and other auxiliary aides will be provided if requested by the individual with disabilities.

+- 5. Any applicant or resident, whether or not a person with disabilities, may be assisted by a family member, friend or advocate in interviews and meetings with Management, and in the completion of written forms.
 Upon request, Management will help an individual complete written forms or explain written materials orally. - 6.
 An individual requesting a reasonable accommodation may be required to verify the existence of a disability, as defined by Section 504 and the ADA, and may also be required to document the relationship between the accommodation and the handicap or disability upon request. - C. People with Limited English Proficiency.
-The Owner and Management will take necessary steps to ensure meaningful access to the housing and services available at the Development by people of limited English-speaking proficiency, in compliance with Title VI of the 1964 Civil Rights Act, HUD Guidance, and other applicable laws.
+The Owner and Management will take reasonable steps to ensure meaningful access to the housing and services available at the Development by people of limited English-speaking proficiency, in compliance with Title VI of the 1964 Civil Rights Act.
+In designing and implementing these steps, the Owner will take into account: - 1.
+The number of people with limited English-speaking proficiency who are likely to come into contact with the housing and services at the Development, including the populations of people identified in the Affirmative Fair Housing Marketing Plan approved by HUD in connection with the Development. - 2.
+The frequency with which such people will come into contact with Management and service providers at the Development. - 3.
+The importance of the particular activity, service or interaction with an applicant or resident. - 4.
+The resources available and the costs of taking the steps.